Salvia divinorum: Legal status

 Many countries control Salvia divinorum in some manner.
-As of 2015, it is illegal in Australia, Belgium, Canada, Croatia, Czech Republic, Denmark, Germany, Hong Kong, Italy, Japan, Latvia, Lithuania, Poland, Portugal, Republic of Ireland, Romania, South Korea, Sweden, and Switzerland.
+As of 2015, it is illegal in Australia, Belgium, parts of Canada, Croatia, Czech Republic, Denmark, Germany, Hong Kong, Italy, Japan, Latvia, Lithuania, Poland, Portugal, Republic of Ireland, Romania, South Korea, Sweden, and Switzerland.
 It is legal to possess and grow in Chile, France and Spain, but not to sell.
 In Russia, it is legal to possess, but not grow or sell.
 Estonia, Finland, Iceland, and Norway treat it as a medicinal herb that requires a prescription.

 The prohibitive degree of Salvia divinorum legislation varies widely from country to country.
 Australia has imposed its strictest 'schedule 9' (US Schedule I equivalent), and Italy has also placed salvia in its 'Table I' of controlled substances (also US Schedule I equivalent).
 In Spain, there are controls focusing only on the commercial trade of Salvia divinorum, personal cultivation (i.e. for non-commercial use) is not targeted.

 Legislation may prove difficult to enforce.
 The plant has a nondescript appearance; unlike many other drug plants, the leaves are non-descript, and without a detectable odour.
 Salvia divinorum can be grown as an ordinary houseplant without the need of special equipment such as hydroponics or high-power lights.